h-quer/Slaanesh/README.md

 ### Docker setup
 Create all necessary directories, adjust config file (IGDB token data!) and copy it to the config directory.
 Also adjust the docker-compose.yml to match your setup.
-Once it's set, simply build the image:
+Once it's set, simply pull and start the image:
 ```
 docker compose up -d
 ```